JpChii/nlp-with-hugging-face/notes/7-question-answering.md

     ![alt](../notes/images/7-question-answering/qa-sota-models.png)
 * However this superhuman performance does not appear to reflect genuine reading comprehension, since answers to these "unanswerable" questions can be found by looking at antonymns in passages.
-* To address these problems Google released the Natural Questions (NQ) dataset which involves fact-seeking questions obtainef from Google Search users.
+* To address these problems Google released the Natural Questions (NQ) dataset which involves fact-seeking questions obtained from Google Search users.
 * The answers in NQ are much longer than in SQuAD and present a more challenging benchmark.

 ```